byllyfish/precis_i18n/README.rst

 |MIT licensed| |Build Status| |codecov.io|

-If you want your application to accept unicode user names and passwords, you must be careful in how you validate and compare them.
+If you want your application to accept Unicode user names and passwords, you must be careful in how you validate and compare them.
 The PRECIS framework makes internationalized user names and passwords safer for use by applications.
-PRECIS profiles transform unicode strings into a canonical form, suitable for comparison.
+PRECIS profiles transform Unicode strings into a canonical form, suitable for comparison.

 This module implements the PRECIS Framework as described in: